lumliolum/lumliolum.github.io/_posts/2024-05-18-interview-exp-mtech-research.md

 I1: So do RNN's, LSTM's perform very well on this task ?

-M: I said no, they don't perform (I didn't tell this the interview but I was gesturing that even they don't perform, this is the direction we should take.
+M: I said no, they don't perform (Also I was gesturing that even they don't perform, this is the direction we should take.
 But then don't know if the professor understood what I wanted to say)

 Till here, the interview was downhill.
 Like there was no sync.
-Also the reason I started by telling the history of NLP was to tell that even though we are performing really good with transformers etc but we don't have a view like state. (in case of RNN, LSTM we have)
+Also the reason I started by telling the history of NLP was to tell that even though we are performing really good with transformers etc but we don't have a view like state which gets updated after each input. (in case of RNN, LSTM we have)

 I1: Can you tell me about what is word2vec and how do we train them?